skjdghsdjgsdj/babypod-software/README.md

 The build script supports several arguments:
 - `--no-compile`: instead of building files with `mpy-cross`, just copy the source `.py` files.
 This is useful for debugging so errors don't always show as line 1 of a file, but execution is slower.
 You should only use `--no-compile` when debugging. `code.py` doesn't get compiled regardless.
 - `--modules`: only builds or copies the given files.
 For example, use `--modules code` to just copy `code.py`, or `--modules code sdcard` to just copy `code.py` and build/copy `sdcard.py`.
 - `--clean`: deletes everything from `lib/` on the `CIRCUITPY` drive and repopulates it with the required Adafruit libraries.
 This is useful if using `--no-compile` after using compiled files, or vice versa, to ensure the `.py` or `.mpy` files are being used correctly without duplicates.
+It can take a minute or two to finish.
-- `--no-reboot`: don't reboot the Feather after copying files.
+- `--no-reboot`: don't attempt to reboot the Feather after copying files.

 To set up a brand new BabyPod, all you should need to do is:
-1. Install CircuitPython.
+1. Erase the flash then re-flash CircuitPython.
 2. Create a valid `settings.toml`.
 3. Run `build-and-deploy.py --clean` to build all the BabyPod files and also copy the necessary Adafruit modules.